FTBpro/go-workshop/coolfacts/docs/ex1.md

 TODO: addddddd

 ## The Starting Point
 Be sure to be on branch `v1-hello-world`.
-Go on and navigate to `go-workshop/coolfacts` directory, you will see two filed `main.go` and `go.mod`.
+Go on and navigate to `go-workshop/coolfacts` directory, you will see two files: `main.go` and `go.mod`.

 ### main.go
 The _main package_ is the starting point for every Go application.
 A _package_ in go is a way to organize and group functions, and it is nothing but a directory inside your Go workspace, containing one or more Go source files or other packages.
 Go package name usually is the same as the directory name. package `main` an example of a package that is different from the folder name, we'll understand why.